 1. Pumpkin keeps your eyesight sharp.
-According to the National Institute of Health, one cup of cooked, mashed pumpkin contains more than 200% of the recommended daily intake of vitamin A. Vitamin A is essential in aiding vision, especially in dim light.
+According to the National Institute of Health, one cup of cooked, mashed pumpkin contains more than 200% of the recommended daily vitamin A. Vitamin A is essential in aiding vision, especially in dim light.

 3. Have you ever seen a wrinkled pumpkin?
 NO!
-So just imagine what it can do for your skin.
-Health magazine reports the same free-radical-neutralizing powers of the carotenoids in pumpkin that may keep cancer cells at bay can also help to keep the skin wrinkle-free.
+So imagine what it can do for your skin.
+Health magazine reports that the same free-radical-neutralizing powers of the carotenoids in pumpkin that may keep cancer cells at bay can also help to keep the skin wrinkle-free.

 4. After a hard workout - no banana for me - give me a pumpkin!
 Did you know a cup of cooked pumpkin has more potassium - 564 mg than a banana with 422 mg?
 Extra potassium helps the body to restore the balance of electrolytes and helps to keep muscles operating at their best.

-6. Pumpkin Seeds and Anti-Inflammatory Benefits The pumpkin seed oil has been found to exhibit anti-inflammatory effects.
+6. Pumpkin Seeds and Anti-Inflammatory Benefits - The pumpkin seed oil has been found to exhibit anti-inflammatory effects.
 One study even found it worked as well as the anti-inflammatory drug indomethacin in treating arthritis, but without the side effects.

 Candida Support - Yeast Balance and Intestinal Health - Vegetarian Formula - 90 Capsules